iiasa/message_ix/doc/contributing.rst

   anaconda, miniconda
      These workflows check that the package can be installed from conda-forge using Anaconda and Miniconda, respectively, on Windows only.

-Resolve any non-passing checks—seeking help if needed.

-If your PR updates the documentation, the ``lint`` check will confirm that it can be built.
+- Two checks from `Codecov <https://codecov.io>`_ ensure that coverage of the 'patch' (changed lines in the PR) is above a given threshold (the average of all other code in the package), and that coverage of the overall package does not decrease.
+- ReadTheDocs automatically builds a preview version of the documentation, including any changes on the PR branch.
-However, you should also *manually* build and view the HTML documentation on your machine to confirm that the generated HTML is as expected, and address any warnings generated by Sphinx during the build phase.
+  You **may** also build and view the HTML documentation on your machine to confirm that the generated HTML is as intended and conforms to the :ref:`doc-style` style.

-See ``doc/README.rst``.
+**Resolve** any non-passing checks.

+**Ask for help** if needed.

-4. Review
+5. Review
 ---------

-Using the GitHub sidebar on your PR, request a review from another |MESSAGEix| contributor.
+Using the GitHub sidebar on your PR, **request** review from another |MESSAGEix| contributor.
 GitHub suggests reviewers; optionally, contact the IIASA ECE Program to ask who should review your code.

 - If you want them to follow along with progress, tag them in the PR description, like “FYI @Alice @Bob”.
+- Per (3a) above, **complete** the "How to review" section of the PR template so that reviewers can understand what they should look at, tasks they should perform, etc.
-- Only formally request review once the code is ready to review.
+- **Do not** request review until the code is ready to review.
   Doing this sends e-mail and other notifications (e.g. in Slack, the “Pull Reminders” bot sends notices every day).
-  If the code is not yet complete and ready for review, these notifications are noise.
+  If the code is not yet complete and ready for review, these notifications are noise, and the colleague may be confused as to what they should do.

-Address any comments raised by the reviewer.
+**Address** any comments raised by the reviewer(s).

-5. Merge
+6. Merge
 --------

 GitHub provides `three ways to incorporate a pull request`__: merge, rebase, and squash.